-- The contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Bank; - The Bank has the right to obtain substantially all the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and b) Measurement and recognition of leases as lessee

-The Bank has the right to direct the use of the identified asset throughout the period of use.
+- The contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Bank; - The Bank has the right to obtain substantially all the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and - The Bank has the right to direct the use of the identified asset throughout the period of use.
 The Bank assess whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.